waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Underground Path (Route 5 to 6):** An NPC mentioned that people often lose things here.
 Could be a hint for a hidden item.
 - **TMs Found:** TM08 (BODYSLAM) in S.S.
 Anne cabin.
 - **Key Items Found:** GOOD ROD from Fishing Guru's brother.
-- **Hypothesis:** Stun Spore may not work on Poison-type Pokémon.
-(Need to test again).
+- **TMs Found:** TM24 (THUNDERBOLT) from Lt.
+Surge.
 - **Lt.
 Surge's Raichu (Lv.
 29):** Knows Body Slam and Surf.
 Extremely dangerous physical and special coverage.
-- **TMs Found:** TM24 (THUNDERBOLT) from Lt.
-Surge.

 ## VII.
 Unverified Assumptions & Hypotheses
+- **Flash Requirement:** Assumed to be necessary for Rock Tunnel, but this has not been confirmed in-game.
+The AI walkthrough supports this.
+- **Aide with Flash location:** Assumed to be on Route 2 in an area accessible with Cut.
+- **Pokémon caught for Flash:** I assume my 20 caught Pokémon are sufficient to receive HM05.
 - **Rock Tunnel Progression:** Assumed to be the only path forward.
 The thirsty guard on Route 5 might be passable another way.
-- **Flash Requirement:** Assumed to be necessary for Rock Tunnel, but this has not been confirmed in-game.
 - **Vermilion Machop:** Assumed to be flavor text, but could be a side quest trigger.
 - **Thirsty Guard Item:** Assumed to be from Celadon City, but could be available elsewhere sooner.
-- **Team Readiness:** Assumed current team is strong enough for the next area post-healing, but training might be required.